dotnet/docs-maui/docs/get-started/first-app.md

 01. Close the **Android Device Manager** window:

     :::image type="content" source="media/first-app/android-device-manager.png" alt-text="Android Device Manager window.":::

-    > [!NOTE]
-    > It may be necessary to restart Visual Studio to ensure that the newly created Android emulator shows up as a debug target in the Visual Studio toolbar.

 01. In the Visual Studio toolbar, press the **Pixel 5 - API 30 (Android 11.0 - API 30)** button to build and run the app: